danc256/retropc-cracks/tsr/README.md

 ### Star Control

 I bought a copy of Star Control off eBay and the codewheel was a drag.
 Wanted to test the integrated debugger in DosBox-X so this is the first patch I did using more modern tooling.

+## RUNGOLF.ASM

+### Hole-in-One Golf

+Odd in that it asks you to specify the name of the executable.
+Perhaps there were multiple executables depending on which video mode you wanted.
+Looks like it defeats a key disk check.